-If you recently tied the knot, congratulations to you!
-Now the next step awaits- changing the last name in NBI Clearance.
-Women who would wish to use their married names in their IDs have to change their NBI Clearance first before renewing other valid IDs.
-Get this right, you also have the option of changing your Philippine Passport first, but this is normally more difficult and expensive.
-The cheaper, quicker and highly recommended method is changing your NBI Clearance first.
+If you just tied the knot, congratulations!
+Now it’s on to change the last name in your NBI Clearance.
+Women who wish to use their married names in their social security, driver’s licenses, or IDs need to update their NBI Clearance before they file other licenses.
+You can also change your Philippine Passport, but this is often more difficult and costly than changing your NBI Clearance.
+The cheaper, faster, and much more recommended method is changing your NBI Clearance first.

 In this tutorial, we’ll guide you through the entire process of how to change the last name in NBI Clearance for married women.
 The process may seem intimidating, but if you follow our guide carefully, you will notice that there is nothing difficult about it.
 Be sure to leave your questions or comments in the comment section below, and we’ll be sure to get back to you.

 With that, let’s check out how to go about it.

 The requirements for getting NBI Clearance for married women are similar to the normal application.
 Prior to making your NBI Clearance appointment, ensure you have all the required documentation, otherwise, you’ll be forced to cancel the appointment and schedule another one.

 Here are the requirements for your NBI Clearance application.
 You will notice that they are similar to normal applications.

 Once you gather and complete all these requirements, you are good to go.
 The process for changing your last name in the NBI Clearance can now begin.